Preparation is important

 - We deliver on our promises – no excuses.

-- The questions you are asked will be based around the evidence provided in your CV.
-We will be trying to ascertain not only your experience, but also that you have the right skills and how you have achieved past goals.
+Your interview will begin with a CV review.
+The questions you’re asked will be based around the evidence provided in your CV.
+We’ll be trying to ascertain not only your experience, but also that you have the right skills and how you have achieved past goals.

 You’ll then be asked two questions relating to the behaviours specified on the job advert, followed by two technical competence questions.
 When responding, consider your skills and previous experiences and how these may tie in with the DE&S Behaviours and those asked for in the job advert.
 We recommend preparing examples for each of the Core Behaviours and Technical Competences on the advert.